pamcuellas/unveil-IP/README.md

 # Unveil IP
-This Single Page Application provides searching for an IP to unveil its location, basically the latitude and longitue coordinates.
+This Single Page Application provides searching for an IP to unveil its location, basically the latitude and longitude coordinates.
 Additionally, information like country, state or province, city, zip code, and time zone are presented in a Leaflet map.

 ## Resources used to build this application:
 Node.js with modules body-parser, cors, dotenv, express, express-sanitizer, passport, and sequelize.